 The majority of the in-ceiling speakers on the market today are considered passive speakers.
 But what does this mean to your home theater set up and the supplies you need to make it operational?
-You can read more about the differences in active and passive speakers elsewhere on our site, but the basics are:
+You can read more about the differences in active and passive speakers, but the basics are:

 Active speakers, alternately referred to as “powered speakers”, are those that come with a built-in amplifier.
 These speakers do not require the support of an external amplifier or receiver.

 Passive speakers, however, do not include a built-in amplifier.
 Because of this, they require the use of an amplifier or receiver in order to produce sound.
 In other words, each of your passive in-ceiling speakers will likely need to be hard-wired to an amplifier or receiver, a topic we’ve touched on before.